FAQ

 How can I move a node or nodes?

 The simplest way to move a node is just to click on it with the mouse and then drag it to where you want it to be.
-You can also select a group of nodes using the lasso tool or search and select and then move those nodes together by clicking on one of them with the mouse and dragging all the nodes together.
+You can also select a group of nodes using the free select tool or search and select and then move those nodes together by clicking on one of them with the mouse and dragging all the nodes together.

 How can I capture higher resolution images of a network?